MicrosoftDocs/windows-ai-docs/docs/custom-operators/IMLOperatorTensor_GetData.md

 # IMLOperatorTensor.GetData method

 Returns a pointer to byte-addressable memory for the tensor.
-This may be used when **IsDataInterface** returns false, because the kernel was registered using **MLOperatorExecutionType::Cpu**.
+This may be used when [IMLOperatorTensor::IsDataInterface](IMLOperatorTensor_IsDataInterface.md) returns false, because the kernel was registered using [MLOperatorExecutionType::Cpu](MLOperatorExecutionType.md).
 The data size is derived from the tensor's shape.
 It is fully packed in memory.

 ```cpp
 void* GetData()